moonlight-stream/moonlight-embedded/README.md

 ## See also

-[Moonlight-common-c](https://github.com/irtimmer/moonlight-common-c) is a fork of moonlight-common-c used by Moonlight Embedded
+[Moonlight-common-c](https://github.com/moonlight-stream/moonlight-common-c) is the shared codebase between different Moonlight implementations

 ## Contribute